Marketing a real estate property is one of the most difficult things to do in business today.

 Drone Pilot Certification

-A person who operates a drone for any type of commercial purpose – which includes taking photos for a real estate listing – whether they are paid for it or not, must have an aircraft pilot’s license (COA) and must obtain what is known as a Section 333 Exemption from the FAA.
+A person who operates a drone for any type of commercial purpose – which includes taking photos for a real estate listing – whether they are paid for it or not, must have an drone/UAV operator’s certificate from the FAA.
+You get that by passing a test issued by the FAA.

 While the risk of damage and injury by drone is very low, it’s not zero.